Benny Johnson (columnist): Personal life

-Assassination threat against Johnson
+Assassination threat

-On October 10, 2025, US Attorney General Pam Bondi hosted a press conference featuring Johnson and attended by his wife Katelyn, spotlighting the arrest of a man who sent a letter to Johnson's home threatening his life.
+On October 10, 2025, Attorney General Pam Bondi hosted a press conference featuring Johnson and attended by his wife Katelyn, spotlighting the arrest of a man who sent a letter to Johnson's home threatening his life.
 The arrested individual described in the letter that he hoped for Johnson's "extermination" and that Johnson should be "strangled with an American flag", among other details.
 Johnson used the press conference to argue that violence, including assassination, has been mainstreamed by the Democratic Party.